 CATECHETICAL LEADERSHIP INFORMATION for those responsible for the coordination and management of parish catechetical programs.

-RESOURCES that offer news about books, games, movies, videos, apps, and opportunities that enhance catechetical experiences and faith formation.
+RESOURCES that offer news about books and media that enhance catechetical experiences and faith formation.

 WEEKLY SUNDAY GOSPEL REFLECTIONS that include summary commentaries and reflection questions that help catechists and students better understand the Gospel.